observIQ/bindplane-agent/updater/README.md

 5. The collector starts the updater in as a separate process in a new process group.
    * If the updater fails to stop the collector within 30 seconds, the collector will kill the updater and abort the update.

-6. The updater starts, then shuts down the collector through the service manager.
-7. The collector shuts down, orphaning the updater process.
+6. The updater starts, then shuts down the collector through the service manager, orphaning the updater process.
-8. The updater creates a backup of the current installation directory in `$INSTALL_DIR/tmp/rollback`.
+7. The updater creates a backup of the current installation directory in `$INSTALL_DIR/tmp/rollback`.
    * If backing up fails for some reason, the updater starts the collector again and exits.
-9. The updater installs new artifacts, copying the new files into the the installation directory.
+8. The updater installs new artifacts, copying the new files into the the installation directory.
    * If installation fails for some reason, a rollback is initiated.
-10. The updater updates the service configuration.
+9. The updater updates the service configuration.
-11. The updater starts the collector again, monitoring for collector to be healthy.
+10. The updater starts the collector again, monitoring for collector to be healthy.
     * If the collector is determined to be healthy, the updater exits
     * If the collector is determined unhealthy or doesn't report healthy within 10 seconds, a rollback is initiated.
-12. Upon exit, the updater removes the tmp directory.
+11. Upon exit, the updater removes the tmp directory.

 ## Collector Status Monitoring
 The collector saves its current state (installing, installation failed, or installation successful) to a JSON file (`package_statuses.json`) on disk.
 The updater continuously polls this file for changes in order to detect whether the collector is healthy or not.